-Innoculum was prepared by making a direct broth of colonies selected from 24-hour agar plates.Suspensionwasadjustedtomatch0.5mlMac-Farlandstandard using sterile saline.The MIC and MBC of potent determined according the extracts were the macro broth dilutiontechnique[15].Doubledilution was also done heretoget the four different concentrations of the extracts.
-Standardized suspensions of the test organisms wereinoculated into a series of sterile tubes of peptone water containing dilutions (500, 250, 125, and63mg/ml) of the extracts and were incubated at 37°C for 24 hours.
-The MIC was read as leastconcentrationthatinhibitedvisiblegrowth(absenceofturbidity)ofthe test organisms.
+Inoculum was prepared by making a direct broth of colonies selected from 24-hour agar plates.
+The suspensionwasadjustedtomatch 0.5 mlMac-Farlandstandard using sterile saline.
+The MIC and MBC of the potent extracts were determined according to the macro broth dilution technique [15].
+Doubled ilution was also done here to get the four different concentrations of the extracts.
+Standardized suspensions of the test organisms were inoculated into a series of sterile tubes of peptone water containing dilutions (500, 250, 125, and 63 mg/ml) of the extracts.
+They were incubated at 37°C for 24 hours.
+The MIC was read as the lowest concentration, which inhibited visible growth (absence of turbidity) in the test organisms.

-For MBC determination, a loopful of the broth from each of the tubes that did not show anyvisible growth (noturbidity) during MIC determination was sub-cultured onto extract free Muller-Hinton agar plates, and further incubated for 24 hours at 37°C. The least concentration, at which no visible growth was observed, was noted as the MBC, whereas the least concentration at which visible growth occured was regarded as the MBC, whereas the least concentration (MBS).
+For MBC determination, a loopful of the broth from each of the tubes that did not show anyvisible growth (noturbidity) during MIC determination was subcultured onto extract-free Muller-Hinton agar plates and further incubated for 24 hours at 37°C. The lowest concentration at which no visible growth was observed was noted as the minimum bacteriocidal concentration (MBC), whereas the lowest concentration at which visible growth occurred was regarded as the Minimum Bacteriostatic Concentration (MBS).